 It might appear as though no one is interested in filling out your order form or contact form.
 The opposite might be true, however.
 It’s more likely that some readers start filling out your forms and then abandon the forms before completing the request.

-This is known as form abandonment and it leads to lost leads inside your business.
+This is known as form abandonment, and it leads to lost leads inside your business.
 Let’s take a look at four simple steps that will help you solve this problem.

 1. Install WPForms & Activate the Abandonment Feature